owolabioromidayo/FlexDB/README.md

 Issues
 - no real entry point to the program (you have to write code or use the incomplete shell).
 - some basic functions are not implemented ( but the meaty graph stuff is).
+- Lack of uniformity, cleanness and good pratices in the code.
+It is my first C++ program and I have not refactored it.